MeltwaterArchive/datasift-java/README.md

 Changelog
 ---------

+* v.2.1.0 Finalised support for Historics and addedsupport for Push delivery (2012-08-17)

 * Added the develop branch as required by git flow (2012-08-15)

 * v.2.0.0 Added onConnect, onDisconnect and onStatus events, improved